aws-samples/sample-for-transactional-datalake-using-s3tables/kinesis-firehose-stream/README.md

 cdk bootstrap 111111111111/us-east-1
 ```

-We will creating the following table bucket, table, namespace and S3 bucket.
-Customize the cdk context variables in cdk.context.json if required.
+We will create the following table bucket, table, namespace and S3 bucket.
+For custom configurations, you can modify the variables in cdk.context.json to align with your specific requirements.

 ```
 {